Whether you’re a small gym or a large chain of gyms, your fitness marketing strategy is one of the most important parts of running your business.

 To initiate an effective remarketing campaign, you’ll first need to drive people to your website or client portal.
 From there you can track which pages they visit so you better understand their intentions and display ads to them based on what pages they viewed.

-For example, lets say you set up Facebook Pixel.
-If someone visits your website and goes to a section about zumba classes, you can choose to display an ad about discounted zumba classes at your club to appear in their news feed next time they’re on the platform.
+For example, let's say you set up Facebook Pixel.
+If someone visits your website and goes to a section about Zumba classes, you can choose to display an ad about discounted Zumba classes at your club to appear in their news feed next time they’re on the platform.
+They can also view Facebook ads with your fitness clubs current promotion.

 Host a social event at your club or at another venue and tell your members to invite their friends.
 It’s a good way to network and meet some of their peers so they can experience the positve atmosphere that your staff and members enjoy.